RedisGraph/redisgraph-bulk-loader/README.md

 - Value types do not need to be provided.
 Properties are not required to be exclusively composed of numeric or string types.
 - There is no uniqueness constraint on nodes.

-### Relation files
+### Relationship files
-- Relation inputs have no headers.
+- Relationship inputs have no headers.
 - Each row should specify a source and destination node ID.
-- Described relations are always considered to be directed (source->destination).
+- Described relationships are always considered to be directed (source->destination).
-- The bulk insert script does not yet support adding properties to relations (though this can be done after the fact with RedisGraph queries).
+- The bulk insert script does not yet support adding properties to relationships (though this can be done after the fact with RedisGraph queries).
-- _NOTE_ Relation processing does not yet include node lookups.
-The entries in a relation file should all be integers corresponding to node IDs.
+- _NOTE_ Relationship processing does not yet include node lookups.
+The entries in a relationship file should all be integers corresponding to node IDs.

 ### Determining Node IDs
 Node IDs are assigned in order of insertion.
-Node files are processed in the order specified by the user on the command line (though all label files are processed before relation files).
+Node files are processed in the order specified by the user on the command line (though all Node files are processed before Relationship files).

-The first node in the first label file will have an ID of 0, and subsequent nodes across all files are ordered consecutively.
+The first node in the first node file will have an ID of 0, and subsequent nodes across all files are ordered consecutively.

-If a relation file has the line:
+If a relationship file has the line:
 ```
 0,11
 ```
-This indicates that there is an edge from the first node in the first label file to the 12th node to be inserted, regardless of which file it may appear in.
+This indicates that there is a relationship from the first node in the first node file to the 12th node to be inserted, regardless of which file it may appear in.